MomentMix Augmentation with Length-Aware DETR for Temporally Robust Moment Retrieval: Method

 The original foreground, $\{f_i\}_{i=1}^{n}$, and backgrounds, $\{b_i\}_{i=0}^{n}$, are then shuffled as where $\pi$ be a random permutation function.
 Each shuffled foregrounds $\{f'_i\}_{i=1}^{n}$ is then paired with backgrounds $\{b'_i\}_{i=0}^{n}$ to form the following augmented samples:

 To prevent temporal disruption during temporal mixing, we exclude queries involving explicit temporal relations from augmentation through preprocessing.

 \textbf{Second Stage: BackgroundMix.} The goal of BackgroundMix is to improve the diversity of the visual background features of augmented short samples from ForegroundMix, thereby strengthening the association between foreground visual features and the text query.
-To achieve this, we keep the original foreground features while replacing the background with features from various videos.
+To achieve this, we keep the original foreground features while replacing the background with features from various videos' ground truth moment whose queries are semantically dissimilar to the current query.
 This method provides the model with richer training signals, allowing it to learn various boundaries more effectively for robust short moment retrieval.

 A given the \(k\)-th video training sample \( X^k \), consists of \(\mathcal{N}^k_f\) foreground segments \( f^k = \{f^k_i\}_{i=1}^{\mathcal{N}^k_f} \) and \(\mathcal{N}^k_b\) background segments \( b^k = \{b^k_i\}_{i=1}^{\mathcal{N}^k_b} \).
 All segments within the video are defined as follows: